Coronavirus: EU medical regulator says AstraZeneca COVID vaccine does not cause blood clots | DW | 16.03.2021

 She added it was the job of the agency to ensure the vaccines were safe.

-On reports that incidents of blood clots were related to a specific vaccine batch, Emer said it was "unlikely" but the EMA was not ruling it out.
+On speculation that incidents of blood clots were related to a specific vaccine batch, Emer said it was "unlikely" but the EMA was not ruling it out.

 The vaccine was developed by British-Swedish firm AstraZeneca and the University of Oxford in England.
 More than 11 million doses have been administered in the UK, without any major problems reported.